 Webpage created: May 25, 2017.

-Friary Station, adjacent to Beaumont Road and Friary Green, was the Plymouth terminus of the Southern Railway main line from London Waterloo.
+Friary Station, adjacent to Beaumont Road and Friary Green, was the Plymouth terminus of the Southern Railway main line from London Waterloo, a distance of 234 miles.
+It was controlled from Plymouth Friary "B" Signal Box.

 The London and South Western Railway Company had reached Plymouth in 1876 and planned, in conjunction with the Sutton Harbour Improvement Company, to open a branch to a station at Friary and onwards to Sutton Harbour.
 However, the Great Western Railway Company delayed adding a narrow gauge rail to their broad gauge line and the plan was the subject of much legal argument.